josegcpa/josegpca.github.io/_pages/cv.md

 ### October 2017 - present: PhD student
 European Bioinformatics Institute<br>
 *Principal investigators: Moritz Gerstung and George S. Vassiliou*<br>
-Leveraging modern computer vision (with a particular focus on deep learning) to understand morphological differences in blood cells, with a focus on haematological cancers;<br>
+**Description:** Leveraging modern computer vision (with a particular focus on deep learning) to understand morphological differences in blood cells, with a focus on haematological cancers;<br>
 Using longitudinal sequencing data and statistical modelling to capture the dynamics of somatic mutation evolution in individuals with clonal haematopoiesis

 ### May 2016 - September 2017: Research intern (MSc. thesis)
 Center for Neuroscience and Cell Biology<br>
 *Principal investigators: Irina S. Moreira*<br>
-Using machine learning and computational tools to study the structure of protein complexes, with a particular focus on their interface.
+**Description:** Using machine learning and computational tools to study the structure of protein complexes, with a particular focus on their interface.
 Developed tools that improve the prediction of hot-spots in protein interfaces and computational protocols for complexes with no known structure

 ### Spring 2016: Research intern
 Biocant<br>
 *Principal investigators: Armindo Salvador*<br>
-ODE models of the peroxiredoxin pathway in yeast using Wolfram Mathematica and COPASI
+**Description:** ODE models of the peroxiredoxin pathway in yeast using Wolfram Mathematica and COPASI

 ### Winter 2016: Research Intern
 Biophysics Laboratory - Universidade de Coimbra<br>
 *Principal investigators: Emilia Quintas-Ferreira*<br>
-Using a perfusion system to study how tolbutamide affects TEA-induced LTP, specifically regarding the release of zinc in the CA3 area of hippocampal slices
+**Description:** Using a perfusion system to study how tolbutamide affects TEA-induced LTP, specifically regarding the release of zinc in the CA3 area of hippocampal slices

 ### Spring/Summer 2015: Research Intern (BSc. final year project)
 Laboratory of Immunology and Oncology - Universidade de Coimbra<br>
 *Principal investigators: Paulo Rodrigues Santos*<br>
-Studying the differential expression of PD-1/PD-L1 in invidividuals suffering from chronic myeloid leukaemia using flow cytommetry
+**Description:** Studying the differential expression of PD-1/PD-L1 in invidividuals suffering from chronic myeloid leukaemia using flow cytommetry

 ### Summer 2014: Research Intern
 Chemistry Center of Coimbra/Biological Chemistry Group and Molecular Physical-Chemistry I&D Center - Universidade de Coimbra<br>
 *Principal investigators: Maria Margarida Castro and Maria Paulo Matos Marques*<br>
-Using NMR to characterise MRI agents (2 weeks) and using vibrational spectroscopy to characterise polyamine complexes in cancer cell cultures
+**Description:** Using NMR to characterise MRI agents (2 weeks) and using vibrational spectroscopy to characterise polyamine complexes in cancer cell cultures

 # <ins>Publications</ins>
   <ul>{% for post in site.publications_current reversed %}